We should all feel safe and secure going about our day-to-day lives, but sexual harassment and violence is a daily

 The hard truth about gender-based violence

 Half of women in Canada will experience physical or sexual violence in their lifetime.
 It can be physical or sexual abuse, emotional or verbal abuse, financial manipulation or control, spiritual abuse, criminal harassment or stalking.
-It can happen at work, at home or in the community.
+It can happen at work, at home, online or in the community.

 About every six days in Canada, a woman is killed by her intimate partner.
-Each night, almost 4,000 women – many with their children – turn to shelters because they aren’t safe at home.
-Research by Canada’s unions found that almost 40 percent of working women have experienced domestic violence and for most, it followed them to work, putting their jobs and their co-workers at risk.
+Each night, almost 4,000 women – many with children – turn to shelters because they aren’t safe at home.
+Research by Canada’s unions found that almost 40 percent of working women have experienced domestic violence.
+For most of those women, the impacts followed them to work, putting their jobs and their co-workers at risk.
 COVID-19 lockdowns exacerbated these realities for many workers.
 During stay-at-home orders, it becomes increasingly difficult for women to access services as they are trapped at home with their abuser.

 Not all women experience harassment and violence in the same way.
 Young women, Indigenous women and women with disabilities experience higher rates of harassment and violence.
 For racialized and immigrant women, lesbian and bisexual women and trans and non-binary folk, sexual harassment and violence can be exacerbated by other forms of discrimination.
 They also face more barriers when it comes to finding services and support.

 Survivors are not alone

-Canada’s unions are making workplaces safer for women by negotiating and lobbying for anti-discrimination and anti-harassment policies, better protection and intervention for women experiencing domestic violence, health and safety protections, and improved employee assistance and support programs.
-Thanks to our efforts, workers in almost every province and territory, as well as federally regulated workplaces, now have between three and five paid days of domestic violence leave so women can seek the support and services they need.
+Canada’s unions are making workplaces safer for women by lobbying for anti-discrimination and anti-harassment policies; better protection and intervention for women experiencing domestic violence; health and safety protections; and improved employee assistance and support programs.
+Due to these tireless efforts, workers in almost every province and territory, as well as federally regulated workplaces, now have between three and five paid days of domestic violence leave so they can seek the support and services they need.
 Canada's unions will continue to push for similar legislation in other provinces and territories.